hannutt/LearnLanguages/README.md

 If desired, the user can also choose how many alternative translations are displayed in the selected language. the amount is selected from the html component. the selected amount is stored in a state variable using the onChange event handler.
 Finally, the status variable is passed to the options property of the LibreTranslate API.

 In this project, the LibreTranslate API runs locally and needs to be started using the command prompt.
 A button has been created in the program, which, when clicked, calls a Node.js method that starts LibreTranslate with the exec function.
 So the user does not have to use the command prompt separately, but the exec function of the Node.js method handles the startup.
+Closing the LibreTranslate API is also done with the exec function.

 Example image where the user has translated the given question from English to German using the LibreTranslate API.